HunterKing/CS2450/Homework/readme.md

 ### hwPrintN
 Homework Assignment 4, takes a value set in R1 before run between 0 and F, and prints from 0 to (n-1).
 Meant to make use of BR instruction as a loop.
 Written for LC-3 ASM.

+### hwGet1Num
+Homework Assignment 5, first use of assembler.
+Takes input from user, if input is numeric char 0-9 and leave stored in R0 and return from subroutine.
+If character is outside of the 0-9 range, prompt user for another character.